xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 - Relaying messages to the **progressively decentralized** [XMTP network](architectural-overview#network-layer)

-Here’s a list of high-level steps and considerations to help you get started building with XMTP.
+Here’s a list of high-level steps and considerations to help you start building with XMTP.

 ## Try messaging with an app built with XMTP